maalvalo/getting_and_cleaning_data/CodeBook.md

 Two datasets are availabe, training and test, each in a directory of its own.
 In each directory, there are three relevant files

-* X_<dataset>.txt
+* X_&lt;dataset&gt;.txt
-* y_<dataset>.txt
+* y_&lt;dataset&gt;.txt
-* subject_<dataset>.txt
+* subject_&lt;dataset&gt;.txt

-where <dataset> is either training or test, and matches the name of the directory.
+where &lt;dataset&gt; is either training or test, and matches the name of the directory.
 We take advantage of this structure to read the two datasets in a loop.

 In the main folder,

-* "features.txt" provides descriptive names for the variables read in X_<dataset>.txt
+* "features.txt" provides descriptive names for the variables read in X_&lt;dataset&gt;.txt
 * "activity_labels.txt" is a table that associates the numeric value (id) of each activity with its corresponding description.

-The first is used to properly label the variables in the dataset, whereas the second serves to convert the **numerical** "activity" variable into a more descriptive **factor** variable.
+The first is used to properly label the variables in the dataset, whereas the second serves to convert the *numerical* "activity" variable into a more descriptive *factor* variable.

 The raw data can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)